lilyminium/psiresp/docs/source/installation.rst

 .. code-block:: bash

-  conda install -c conda-forge psiresp-base
+  mamba install -c conda-forge psiresp-base

 Only the minimal version is on PyPI: